Home

 The photos capture the exciting moment of people meeting from the South and the North.
 We did not yet know the complexity of our roots.
 A huge migration from the south was just beginning, most everyone was too busy raising families and avoiding or healing from the hell of war to clearly see the enormity of surrounding events.

-This structure is the second built behind that camouflage, which was provided by a war veteran who said he fought for freedom.
-People in all living generations joined together to tell the future that there are always some humans living beyond war and the bizarre desire for dominion over Mother Earth.
+This small earth covered home is the second built behind camouflage netting, which was provided by a war veteran who said he fought for freedom.
+People in all living generations joined together to build this home and communicate to the future that there are always some humans living beyond war and the bizarre desire for dominion over Mother Earth.

 There are two subjects behind Mathew I still find more interesting than the camouflage.
 A group of friends across the canyon singing and laughing, ÒWe see the camouflage!
 WhereÕd you find camouflage?
 We see you.Ó Examination of the hill behind Mathew reveals it is a plane tilted upward.
 A sedimentary sandstone and clay ridge thrown back by the grinding interface of continental plates and then exposed by weather.
 It has been made clearly visible by a recent fire.
 Fire and earthquake are among several colossal natural forces compelling choice of ferrocement.